mohsenpedramnia/resolve/docs/cheatsheet.md

 ### Support Optimistic UI Updates

-Regular Read Models do not automatically synchronise teir state with bound React components.
+Regular Read Models do not automatically synchronize their state with bound React components.
 Implement the optimistic UI updating logic to enhance your application's responsiveness.

 ##### client/actions/optimistic_actions.js